fstab50/libtools/docs/usecases.rst

 .. code:: bash

-        $ keyup --profile [PROFILE] --operation up --auto
+        $ libtools --profile [PROFILE] --operation up --auto

 ``[PROFILE]``:

-    * profile from the local awscli config that is the IAM user for whom you wish to keyup
+    * profile from the local awscli config that is the IAM user for whom you wish to libtools

 ``up``: